-Special Services: The major goals of Special Services are to increase the admission, retention, and graduation rates of students who self-identify as having a disability, impairment, or health condition, or other special circumstance that impedes the student's ability to be successful in a college setting.
+Special Services for Students with Disabilities: The major goals of Special Services for Students with Disabilities are to increase the admission, retention, and graduation rates of students who self-identify as having a disability, impairment, or health condition, or other special circumstance that impedes the student's ability to be successful in a college setting.
 A variety of programs, services, and related activities are designed to provide educational support such as academic advising, class scheduling, campus support groups, book loan program, child care assistance, and referrals to local community agencies.

-Students with special needs are requested to notify the Special Services Counselor regarding assistance and/or special accommodations.
+Students with special needs are requested to notify the Special Services for Students with Disabilities Counselor regarding assistance and/or special accommodations.
 Students with disabilities, impairments, or other health conditions are required to provide documentation from medical physician(s) and/or referral agency; i.e., Texas Rehabilitation Commission, Texas Commission for the Blind, etc.